learn-co-curriculum/dsc-grouping-data-with-sql/README.md

 ## Summary

-After this section, you should have a good idea of how to use aggregate functions, aliases and the having clause to filter selections.
+After this section, you should have a good idea of how to use aggregate functions, aliases, and the having clause to filter selections.